raalesir/automated_environment/README.md

 3. `vagrant box add  ubuntu/trusty64`
 This will download the Vagrant box, so you can

 4. `vagrant up`
 That will provision the VM and install all dependencies according to  the instructions.

-5. After all the provisioning is finished, you can `vagrans ssh`  and `$ jupyter notebook`.
+5. After all the provisioning is finished, you can `vagrant ssh`  and `$ jupyter notebook`.
 That would launch the Jupyter.

 6. Make a desision about a firewall on the host machine.